Who are Chiropractors?

 The popping sound does not happen with every adjustment and depends on the technique used.
 There is not usually any pain associated with the popping sound.

-Note: the bones do not actually “crack” – it is just the sound of gas being released between the joints!
+check my source Note: the bones do not actually “crack” – it is just the sound of gas being released between the joints!

 Do I Have to Get an Xray?

-Your chiropractor will individually assess your spinal health and based on a thorough health history and physical examination determine whether an xray is required or not.
+Your chiropractor will individually assess your spinal health and based on

 If required we will tell you the reason why and the type of scan required.